 Plant and equipment are measured on the cost basis and are therefore carried at cost less accumulated depreciation and any accumulated impairment losses.
 In the event the carrying amount of plant and equipment is greater than its estimated recoverable amount, the carrying amount is written down immediately to its estimated recoverable amount and impairment losses are recognised either in profit or loss or as a revaluation decrease if the impairment losses relate to a revalued asset.
-A formal assessment of recoverable amount is made when impairment indicators are present (refer to Note 1(f) for details of impairment).
+A formal assessment of recoverable amount is made when impairment indicators are present.